 Excess information for the newbie

-Webinar offers walkthrough session to newbie, something not present years ago
+Webinar offers walkthrough session to a newbie, something not present years ago

 It should be easy to scour the interface and the learning experience is to be fun-filled, every time a transaction is made.
 Knowing the interface will help to avoid mistakes.
 The remaining account balance is to be displayed.